 Configuring a vDisk for Microsoft Volume Licensing

-A vDisk can be configured for Microsoft Key Management Service (KMS) or Multiple Activation Key (MAK) volume licensing when the Imaging Wizard is run.
-If it was not configured when the Imaging Wizard was run, it can still be configure from the Console:
+Configure a vDisk for Microsoft Key Management Service (KMS) or Multiple Activation Key (MAK) volume licensing when running the Imaging Wizard.
+If it was not configured when the Imaging Wizard was run, it can still be configured from the Provisioning Console.

 - Select the vDisk in the Console, then right-click and select File Properties.
 The vDisk File Properties dialog appears.